niftools/nifskope/README_GLTF.md

 # glTF Export

 glTF export is currently supported on static and skinned Starfield meshes.

+To view and export Starfield meshes, you must first:

+1. Enable and add the path to your Starfield installation in Settings > Resources.
+2. Add the archives or extracted folders containing `geometries` to Archives or Paths in Settings > Resources, under Starfield.

 Skinned meshes currently require a small amount of setup before export.
 For the Blender glTF importer they require certain import options.